neo-project/docs/en-us/node/network-protocol.md

    |---|---|---|---|
    |?*?|Headers|header[]|head of the block|

-   After receiving the getheaders message, the node returns a header message as response and provides information about the known nodes on the network.
+   After receiving the getheaders message, the node responds with a header message and provides information about the known nodes on the network.

 1. getblocks